Jmulvez/My-Phase-1-Project/README.md

-A simple app that allows the user to rate and comment on various dogs.
+A simple blog that allows the user to comment on my dog Benjamin.